-Check out our guitar teachers!
+Check out our guitar teachers for guitar lessons!

 Other Instruments: Ukulele, Piano, Voice